Thailand expects jump in Chinese tourists in Golden Week after year-ago lull

-While a recent rebound in the number of visitors from China, Thailand’s biggest source of tourists, is encouraging for the industry, its outlook is weighed by China’s slowing economy and a strong baht, they said.
+While a recent rebound in the number of visitors from China, Thailand's biggest source of tourists, is encouraging for the industry, its outlook is weighed by China's slowing economy and a strong baht THB=TH, they said.

 Chinese tourists accounted for about 27% of Thailand’s record 38.3 million arrivals last year, and tourism is a key driver of growth in Southeast Asia’s second-largest economy.